coiby/WuGroup/bag_of_tasks.md

 # Bag of Tasks

-Since on the levels of image and pool,
+Since on the levels of image (irreducible representations) and pool (k-point), the communication cost is low.

 ## Parallelization levels in Quantum ESPRESSO